 Ms. Cieplak’s experience includes advising:

 • Bank of America, Citi, Credit Suisse, Goldman Sachs, J.P.
-Morgan, Morgan Stanley, and Wells Fargo in the creation of Octaura, a new data-driven solution for trading of loans and CLOs, with Moody’s Analytics as co-investor and commercial partner, and ongoing representation of Octaura as outside general counsel
+Morgan, Morgan Stanley and Wells Fargo in the creation of Octaura, a new data-driven solution for trading of loans and CLOs, with Moody’s Analytics as co-investor and commercial partner, and ongoing representation of Octaura as outside general counsel

-• Leading financial industry participants (including leading crypto investment funds, market makers, investment banks, and financial infrastructure providers) in numerous strategic investments and acquisitions, such as:
+• Leading financial industry participants (including leading crypto investment funds, market makers, investment banks and financial infrastructure providers) in numerous strategic investments and acquisitions, such as:

-• ParaFi Capital in numerous investments in the digital asset space, including ConsenSys, OnJuno, and Oxio
+• ParaFi Capital in numerous investments in the digital asset space, including ConsenSys, OnJuno and Oxio

 • Jump Trading in numerous investments in the digital asset space, including Aptos and Kucoin

-• Goldman Sachs in its investment in Anchorage Digital, a platform that provides custody, trading, staking, and financing services to digital asset investors
+• Goldman Sachs in its investment in Anchorage Digital, a platform that provides custody, trading, staking and financing services to digital asset investors

 • A consortium of banks, including ABN AMRO Clearing, Bank of America, Barclays, Citi, Credit Suisse, Goldman Sachs, J.P.
 Morgan, Morgan Stanley, and UBS, in the creation of a new company and the acquisition by this new company of FIA Tech from The Futures Industry Association

-• R3 on creating both its enterprise licensing structure and a framework for operating business networks using its blockchain-inspired technology*
+• R3 on creating its enterprise licensing structure and a framework for operating business networks using its blockchain-inspired technology*

 • BlackRock as a development partner with Intercontinental Exchange to create a centralized industry platform to facilitate creation and redemption orders for exchange-traded funds*